Biswanathdas1996/vive/replit.md

 - ✅ Automatic fallback to environment variables when no custom database configured
 - ✅ Proper separation of settings storage from configured database operations
 - ✅ Real-time connection status monitoring
+- ✅ **Data Migration System**: All settings, API keys, and preferences are automatically migrated to configured custom database
+- ✅ **Unified Storage**: Once custom database is configured, ALL application data is stored there instead of environment database
+- ✅ **Complete Configuration Storage**: Database configuration UI clearly indicates that all data will be stored in the configured database